 The Company does not recognize credit losses on securities insured by MBIA Corp. and National since those securities, whether or not owned by the Company, are evaluated for impairments in accordance with its loss reserving policy.
-The following table provides information about securities held by the Company as of March 31, 2020 that were in an unrealized loss position and insured by a financial guarantor, along with the amount of insurance loss reserves corresponding to the par amount owned by the Company:
+The following table provides information about securities held by the Company as of June 30, 2020 that were in an unrealized loss position and insured by a financial guarantor, along with the amount of insurance loss reserves corresponding to the par amount owned by the Company.
+The Company did not hold any securities in an unrealized loss position that were insured by a third-party financial guarantor as of June 30, 2020.

-In millions Fair Value ealized .oss Insurance Loss Reserve (2) Mortgage-backed: MBIA (1) \$ 9 \$ (6) \$ 22
+In millions Fair Value Unrealized Loss Insurance Loss Reserve (1)

+MBS \$ 9 (6) 21

+Corporate obligations 6 - -

+Total \$15 \$ (6) \$ 21